 Shops should make the process of returning cards to where they go clear for customers and employees.
 One of the best ways to ensure that cards end up in a trackable location until they’re needed again is effective and purposeful container labeling.
 Using high-visibility neon labels will draw the eye right to where you need viewers to look, increasing the chances that they will adhere to your organization system.

-Labels for trading cards can include a variety of information.
+Labels for trading cards can include a variety of information, so compare different sizes for your labels.
 One layout for trading card box labeling might look like this:

 - Name of the card game